Beverley, South Australia: History

-The township of Beverley now a suburb of Adelaide was laid out for Edward Stevens by his attorney, John Morphett in 1849 on section 395, Hundred of Yatala, Beverley incorporates the formerly separate suburb of York and site of the skin and fertiliser works of Crompton and Sons.
+The township of Beverley now a suburb of Adelaide was laid out for Edward Stephens by his attorney, John Morphett in 1849 on section 395, Hundred of Yatala.
+Beverley incorporates the formerly separate suburb of York and site of the skin and fertiliser works of Crompton and Sons.
 Other once important manufacturing businesses of the area were Pope Products Ltd. on Princess Street, Adelaide Potteries Ltd. on Toogood Avenue and a number of independent brickworks.

+The Halfway Hotel, on the Port Road, midway between Adelaide and the port, was an important landmark.

 The Beverley Post Office was open from 1 January 1881 until 1901.

 The GM Holden's Beverley factory is not documented in detail though according to sources, Holden’s took control of the Beverley site on 1 January 1927, although they did not actually own the building until 29 February 1928 and began operations at Beverley on Howards Road.

-A report from The Register (Adelaide, 6 August 1927) describes a labour conflict between Holden and engineers at the Beverley factory, according to the article, the Beverley facility was not primarily engaged in motor body construction but rather focused on producing parts essential for such construction, as well as handling all blacksmithing needs for the Woodville shops.
-Additionally, the engineers at Beverley were responsible for crafting ball sockets and hood frames.
+The Register (Adelaide, 6 August 1927) describes a labour conflict between Holden and engineers at the Beverley factory.
+According to the article, the Beverley facility was not engaged in motor body construction but producing automotive parts, such as ball sockets and hood frames, as well as blacksmithing for the Woodville shops.

-GM Holden Ltd, Beverley plant, Approximately 1939 - 1945.
+GM Holden Ltd, Beverley plant, Approximately 1939–1945.

-According to Susan Marsden, When war broke out in September 1939 the Government purchased outright Holden's small Beverley plant and the Annexe was put to production of anti-tank and anti-aircraft guns, the Beverley plant was responsible for Ordnance and assembled the following equipment for the Australian Government at the Holden's GMH plant in Beverley, South Australia during WWII, during war time the Beverley plant carried out assembly of artillery guns, these were 2-pdr.
-Anti-tank guns and carriages, Assembly of 6-pdr.
-Anti-tank guns and carriages and the Assembly of Polsten 20mm.
-Anti-aircraft guns and mountings.
+According to Susan Marsden, when war broke out in September 1939 the Government purchased Holden's small Beverley plant and annexe to produce anti-tank and anti-aircraft guns, Equipment produced at the Beverley plant included 2-pdr. anti-tank guns and carriages, assembly of 6-pdr. anti-tank guns and carriages and assembly of Polsten 20 mm anti-aircraft guns and mountings.

-Because of the dominant part played by the Germans in there advances Due to the significant technological advancements during World War II, one of the first weapons of high priority demanded of Australia was an anti-tank gun, the British army possessed only a limited number of the 2-pounder (bore - 40mm or 1.57 inches) anti-tank guns, which were designed just before the war, though only a few had been manufactured, recognizing this need, the Australian Army, in consultation with the Ordnance Directorate, determined a requirement for 1000 complete guns, including all necessary accessories and ancillary equipment, to be produced at a rate of 100 per month and made ready for deployment.
+Due to the significant technological advancements during World War II, one of the first weapons of high priority demanded of Australia was an anti-tank gun, the British army possessed only a limited number of the 2-pounder (bore - 40mm or 1.57 inches) anti-tank guns, which were designed just before the war, though only a few had been manufactured, recognizing this need, the Australian Army, in consultation with the Ordnance Directorate, determined a requirement for 1000 complete guns, including all necessary accessories and ancillary equipment, to be produced at a rate of 100 per month and made ready for deployment.

 GMH Beverley plant, 2.pdr anti-tank gun, stowed.

 GMH Beverley plant, 2.pdr anti-tank gun, deployed.